 I would be remiss if I didn’t mention that Florida has plenty of retirees.
 And for a good reason.
 The weather is perfect.
-Florida is relaxing, slow, comfortable, and there are endless outdoor activities to keep one young at heart.
+Florida is relaxing, slow, and comfortable, and there are endless outdoor activities to keep one young at heart.

 - Florida has no state income tax, which also means that retirement income is exempt from state taxation.

 - Florida does not tax Social Security benefits.

 - The cost of living is about the national average, maybe a bit lower.

 - There is a tremendous amount of healthcare options all over the state that focus on caring for our older citizens.